iliu-net/Backup/README.md

 **2.3.0** FORKED!
 - Forked!
 - Added support for multisite.
+- Updated the Google Drive interface to use the official Google API PHP client.

 **2.2**
 - I've included some constants that allow you to predefine options for the backup plugin in the `wp-config.php` file.
 These are `BACKUP_REFRESH_TOKEN`, `BACKUP_DRIVE_FOLDER`, `BACKUP_CLIENT_ID`, `BACKUP_CLIENT_SECRET` and `BACKUP_LOCAL_FOLDER`.